Marigno/marigno.com/content/posts/2020-04-12-the-power-of-light.md

 I dream of a world where human beings are no longer bound by a planet.
 I dream of a world where human beings can go beyond the stars, and find more light.

-We all need to continue to seek and find light.
+We all need to continue to seek and find the light.

 We are headed towards that.
 It's only a matter of time.
 Are you getting ready?

 Do you want to tell me something about light that I didn't cover here?
 You can send me an email to [diego@marigno.com](mailto:diego@marigno.com) telling me about it!